BioinformaticsMUSC/biocm-cellranger/README.md

 # biocm-cellranger docker container

 This is a dockerfile for a container to be used via Sigularity on the Palmetto cluster.
-The container comes with Cell Ranger, Cell Ranger ATAC, and Cell Ranger ARC installed on it
+The container comes with Cell Ranger, Cell Ranger ATAC, and Cell Ranger ARC installed on it.
+It also contains a script to help generate PBS batch job files.

 ## Example usage